 *6. “Interlaced Braids, An Overview,” by Rodrick Owen, published in Strands [annual journal of the Braid Society], Issue 13, 2006.
 Article is on pp 11-26, his account of the Lao Mien braiders is on page 20.

-*7. In The Mummies of Urumchi, Elizabeth Wayland Barber mentions some of the intricate braids that were part of the textiles found with these mummies, and relates them to stand-and-bobbin techniques.
+*7. In The Mummies of Urumchi, Elizabeth Wayland Barber mentions some of the intricate braids that were part of the textiles found with these mummies – some braids were even sewn together lengthwise to make wide expanses of fabric, even though there were also plenty of woven fabrics present as well – and relates the braids to stand-and-bobbin techniques.
 One of her braid descriptions sounds to me just like a description of a typical two layer twill loop braid (like the ones I call square, double, and Spanish braids, see my Terminology page).
 Other descriptions may be of twined braids (in the old English loop braiding manuscripts, the braids made by twining are often called “bends” or “chevrons”).

 *8. The fell is the bottom edge of an in-progress weaving or braid–the “growing” edge.
 Because braids are made on the diagonal, in-progress braids have variously-shaped diagonal fells (as opposed to weavings, which usually have a straight, horizontal fell).